AbhishekMK190/The-Unknown-Journey/README.md

-🎮 Welcome to My Game Project!
+# My Godot Game Project

-Hello everyone! 👋
+Hello everyone,

-This is a game I've been working on over the past week, and I'm super excited to share it with you!
+This is a game I've been working on for the past **week**, and I'm excited to share it with you.

-🛠️ Game Engine Used: Godot Engine
+## Game Engine
-Godot is a powerful and beginner-friendly open-source game engine that's perfect for anyone looking to step into the world of game development.
-I highly recommend it for aspiring developers due to its simplicity, flexibility, and active community.

-🚀 Features
-Developed entirely using Godot

-Fun and interactive gameplay
+The game is built using the [Godot Engine](https://godotengine.org/), a powerful and user-friendly open-source engine.

-Built with passion and a love for game development
+It's a great choice for beginners who want to enter the game development field.

-📌 Note
-This is just the beginning!
-I’ll be adding more features and polish in the coming weeks.
-Your feedback is welcome!

-Thank you for checking out my project!
-Feel free to fork, play around, or contribute 😊🎮 Welcome to My Game Project!
-Hello everyone! 👋

-This is a game I've been working on over the past week, and I'm super excited to share it with you!

-🛠️ Game Engine Used: Godot Engine
-Godot is a powerful and beginner-friendly open-source game engine that's perfect for anyone looking to step into the world of game development.
-I highly recommend it for aspiring developers due to its simplicity, flexibility, and active community.

-🚀 Features
+## Features

-Developed entirely using Godot
+- Developed entirely in **Godot**

-Fun and interactive gameplay
+- Simple, fun, and interactive gameplay

-Built with passion and a love for game development
+- Clean and beginner-friendly code structure

-📌 Note
+## Note

-This is just the beginning!
-I’ll be adding more features and polish in the coming weeks.
-Your feedback is welcome!
+This is just the initial version.
+More features and improvements will be added soon.
+Feedback is welcome and appreciated!

+---

-Thank you for checking out my project!
+Thank you for checking out my project.
-Feel free to fork, play around, or contribute 😊
+Feel free to **fork**, **explore**, or **contribute**!